reakain/Remote-Control-Cozmo/README.md

 ### Todo
 These functions all currently have placeholder logic in the code, but still require the pycozmo client call integration

- - Cozmo expressions to the Cozmo display
  - Cozmo audio out
+ - Fix the expressions to run concurrently with drive commands

 ## References